 At scientific and research-related conferences, poster presentations are:

 - Your visual backdrop and a compelling statement of your research

 - Your chance to get attention!

 If done well, your poster presentation can:

 - Help you make valuable professional and personal connections

 - Quickly and compellingly communicate why your work is important

 If your poster’s done poorly, it can achieve nothing.
 You need to them to stop and take notice, connect with you, not… walk on by.

 Make your poster presentation pop.
-Sizes, fonts, style, tone, and secrets from accomplished PhDs follow.
+Sizes, fonts, style, tone, tools, and examples follow.

 What is a poster session and a poster presentation?